-The János Bolyai Mathematical Society, MTA-ELTE Geometric and Algebraic Combinatorics Research Group, the Mathematics Institute of the Esterházy Károly College, and the Alfréd Rényi Institute of Mathematics are organizing the sixth event of the Emléktábla Workshop Series.
+The János Bolyai Mathematical Society and the Alfréd Rényi Institute of Mathematics are organizing the seventh event of the Emléktábla Workshop Series.
 The aim of the series is to gather young mathematicians to work on problems posed by experienced senior researchers.
-The topic of the sixth workshop is still combinatorics; more precisely finite geometry.
+The topic of the seventh workshop is still combinatorics; more precisely computational and discrete geometry.

 On the first